 Two hot concrete pools were built in 1913, one for men, and the other for women.
 An Olympic size swimming pool and grandstand were added to the Moree Baths in 1930 and by the 1960s they were well known and promoted as having curative powers.

-In 1965 the ‘freedom riders’, lead by student and Aboriginal activist Charles Perkins, drove into the town in a bus.
-Inspired by the ‘freedom riders’ of the American civil rights movement, a group of Sydney University students were on a fact finding mission on the living conditions of Aborigines in New South Wales country towns.
+In 1965 the ‘freedom riders’, lead by student and Aboriginal activist Charles Perkins, drove into Moree in a bus.
+Inspired by the ‘freedom riders’ of the American civil rights movement, a group of Sydney University students were on a fact finding mission on the living conditions of Aboriginal people in NSW country towns.
 They protested about segregation and discrimination at pools, clubs, picture theatres and pubs and drew public attention to the poor state of Aboriginal health, education and housing.